cubexch/gitbook/implied-matching.md

 An aggressing Bid in ETH/BTC triggering an implied match would result in:
 - first, selling the BTC in the BTC/USDC market to acquire the implied-through asset, USDC
-- second, using that USDC to Buy ETH in the ETH/USDC market ... thus executing the intent of the original order - to acquire ETH using BTC.
+- second, using that USDC to Buy ETH in the ETH/USDC market

+... thus executing the intent of the original order - to acquire ETH using BTC.

 The same logic applies if the order is an Ask, with the markets reversed:
 - first, acquire USDC by Selling ETH into the ETH/USDC market
-- second, acquire BTC by Buying BTC in the BTC/USDC market using the proceeds of the first transaction ... as this would acquire BTC using ETH.
+- second, acquire BTC by Buying BTC in the BTC/USDC market using the proceeds of the first transaction

+... as this would acquire BTC using ETH.

 ## Match Characteristics
 When a match takes place in a market with implied pricing enabled:
 - During the matching process, if a price level is exhausted, both direct and implied books will be considered before matching further quantity
 - All legs of all trades in the match, direct and implied, are executed atomically in all relevant markets from the user's perspective
+- The average price of all fills in a single atomic operation will be no worse than the limit price.

 ## Floated Assets